 - Lastly, if you really want to optimize your veggie growing efforts throughout the year, I’d suggest that you consider learning how to preserve your excess produce.
 That…and sharing your bountiful harvest with friends and neighbors…are the best ways to squeeze the most value out of your garden.
 And there’s no better place to learn about preserving food than Theresa Loe’s Living Homegrown website.
 On it she provides great how-to information and a ton of really tasty recipes.
-You can even sign up for her Canning Academy.
-I know Theresa…we work together at Growing a Greener World®.
+I know Theresa from working with Growing a Greener World®.
 She’s not only the guru when it comes to preserving food, she’s an incredible person to boot.

 Alright, that’s a lot of information, I know…but we’re just getting started.
 Check back in later this week when I’ll answer the questions…